Diffusion of intruders in a granular gas thermostatted by a bath of elastic hard spheres: Summary and concluding remarks

 \section{Summary and concluding remarks}

-This paper aims to determine the diffusion transport coefficients for a tracer (or intruder) particle within a granular gas modeled as a gas of inelastic hard spheres. \vicente{Intruders and granular gas are} immersed in a bath of elastic hard spheres (molecular gas).
-We examine scenarios where the granular particles are sufficiently dilute, ensuring the molecular gas remains unaffected and serves as a thermostat \vicente{at a given temperature $T_g$}.
-Unlike other suspension models that consider an effective fluid-solid force, our model accounts for both inelastic collisions between the tracer and granular particles, as well as among the granular particles themselves, and elastic collisions between the granular and molecular gas particles.
-Additionally, we consider the low-density regime for the suspended solid particles \vicente{and hence, the velocity distribution functions $f(\mathbf{r}, \mathbf{v}; t)$ and $f_0(\mathbf{r}, \mathbf{v}; t)$ for grains and intruders, respectively, obey the (inelastic) Boltzmann equations}.
+This paper aims to determine the diffusion transport coefficients for tracer (or intruder) particles within a granular gas modelled as a gas of inelastic hard spheres.
+Intruders and granular gas are immersed in a bath of elastic hard spheres (molecular gas).
+We examine scenarios where the granular particles are sufficiently dilute, ensuring the molecular gas remains unaffected and serves as a thermostat at a given temperature $T_g$.
+Unlike other suspension models, which consider an effective fluid-solid force, our model accounts for both inelastic collisions between the tracer and granular particles, as well as among the granular particles themselves.
+Additionally, it takes into account the elastic collisions between the grains and molecular gas particles, as well as between the intruders and molecular gas.
+We consider the low-density regime for the suspended solid particles and hence, the velocity distribution functions $f(\mathbf{r}, \mathbf{v}; t)$ and $f_0(\mathbf{r}, \mathbf{v}; t)$ for grains and intruders, respectively, obey the (inelastic) Boltzmann equations.

-To ensure a consistent theoretical framework, we first analyse homogeneous reference states as a basis for applying the Chapman--Enskog method \vicente{and obtaining then the diffusion transport coefficients.
-In the homogeneous state}, We present new results for the temperature ratio $\chi = T/T_g$ and the kurtosis $c$ of the granular particles, extending those reported in \cite{GG22}.
-In steady states, the granular particles exhibit lower mean kinetic energy than the molecular gas ($T < T_g$).
-The breakdown of energy equipartition becomes more pronounced as the mass ratio between the granular and molecular particles approaches unity.
-Likewise, the tracer temperature ratio $\chi_0 = T_0/T_g$ shows larger deviations from unity as $m_0/m_g$ decreases.
-The kurtosis values $c$ and $c_0$ remain small enough to validate the use of the Maxwellian approximation for the velocity distributions.
+To ensure a consistent theoretical framework, we first analyse homogeneous reference states as a basis for applying the Chapman--Enskog method and obtaining then the diffusion transport coefficients.
+In the homogeneous state, we present new results for the temperature ratio $\chi_0 = T_0/T_g$ and the kurtosis $c_0$ associated with the intruders.
+As in the case of the granular gas \cite[]{GG22}, we find that the tracer temperature ratio $\chi_0 $ shows larger deviations from unity as the mas ratio $m_0/m_g$ decreases.
+Regarding the kurtosis $c_0$ (which measures the departure of the tracer distribution from its Maxwellian form), as for the granular gas \cite[]{GG22}, our results clearly show that this quantity remains small enough to validate the use of the Maxwellian approximation for the velocity distributions.